 - There has been a decrease in the number of tropical cyclones observed in the Australian region since 1982.

-Tropical cyclone activity in the Australian region, which is specified as the ocean and land areas from 90° E to 160° E in the southern hemisphere, has large variability from year-to-year, due to the influence of naturally occurring climate drivers.
-For example, the number of tropical cyclones in the Australian region generally declines with El Niño and increases with La Niña.
+Tropical cyclone activity in Australia’s cyclone region varies substantially from year to year.
+This is partially due to the influence of large-scale climate drivers; the number of cyclones in our region generally declines with El Niño and increases with La Niña.

-Observations since 1982 indicate a downward trend in the number of tropical cyclones in the Australian region.
+There has been a downward trend in the number of tropical cyclones observed in the Australian region since 1982.
+The trend in cyclone intensity is harder to quantify or estimate.

-- A downward trend in snow depth has been widely observed for Australian alpine regions since the late 1950s.
+- A downward trend in maximum snow depth has been observed for Australian alpine regions since the late 1950s, with large year-to-year variability.

-Downward trends in snow depth have been observed for Australian alpine regions since the late 1950s, with largest declines observed during spring.
-Downward trends in the spatial extent of snow cover in Australia have also been observed.
-Snow depth is closely related to maximum temperatures, and the observed declines are associated with the long-term trend of increasing temperatures.
+Downward trends in maximum snow depth have been observed for Australian alpine regions since the late 1950s, with the largest declines during spring and at lower altitudes.
+Downward trends in the temporal and spatial extent of snow cover and the number of snowfall days are also observed.